Situation before reforms under the Employment Rights Act 2025

 Employers can currently offer zero hours contracts with no obligation to provide regular work, to offer a certain number of hours, or to pay for hours not worked.
-Employers can also offer minimum hours contracts, with no obligation to offer more than that minimum.
+Employers can also offer low hours contracts, with no obligation to offer more than that minimum.
 Such contracts are often used to help manage fluctuations in demand and workload.

 When scheduling and varying workers’ shifts, employers should be mindful of regulations governing working time and health and safety, potential indirect discrimination claims, and – if the individuals are employees – breaching trust and confidence.
 In addition, they must be mindful of any contractual obligations to provide shifts at certain times.
 Within these parameters, they can schedule, cancel or alter shifts at short notice without compensation.

-Similarly, hirers can use agency workers on the equivalent of zero hours and minimum hours contracts, and can schedule, cancel or alter shifts at short notice without compensation, subject to their agreement with the agency.
+Similarly, hirers can use agency workers on the equivalent of zero hours and low hours contracts, and can schedule, cancel or alter shifts at short notice without compensation, subject to their agreement with the agency.

 So what’s changing and when?

-The Employment Rights Act aims to tackle one-sided flexibility by changing the way that zero hours and minimum hours contracts operate.
-(It is currently unclear which minimum hours contracts will be affected; they will have to qualify as ‘low hours’ contracts, which will be defined in regulations.)
+The Employment Rights Act aims to tackle one-sided flexibility by changing the way that zero hours and low hours contracts operate.

 The Act will also ensure that workers get reasonable notice of shifts and any changes to them.